erikwestra/mm-server/README.md

 as described in the Messages section, above.
 The `error` field will only be present if the message failed to be sent.

-Only messages which have been successfully sent, or which failed to send, will be included in the returned list -- pending messages will only appear once they have succeeded or failed.
-Note that failed messages will only be included if the `my_global_id` value is equal to the `sender_global_id`; this means that the user will only see failed messages that they themselves tried to send.
+Note that a single message may be returned more than once; if the status of a message changes, it will be sent again.
+The client should comare the message hash to see if the message has already been received, and if so just update the existing message's status.
+Note that only the `status` and `error` fields will ever be updated for a message.

-The `next_anchor` value is a string which can be used to make another call to the `GET api/messages` endpoint to find any new messages which have been sent (or failed) since the last time this endpoint was called.
+The `next_anchor` value is a string which can be used to make another call to the `GET api/messages` endpoint to find any new or updated messages since the last time this endpoint was called.

 If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).
 If there is no user